Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time

 The $\rm SU(N)$ symmetry plays overarching roles in modern physics.
 For instance, the $\rm SU(3)$ symmetry lays the foundation for strong interaction between quarks~\cite{weinbergBook}.
-Recently, fermionic interacting models with $\rm SU(N)$ symmetry have been realized in optical lattice~\cite{Takahashi2018prl,Takahashi2022np}.
-Extensive theoretical and numerical efforts, including sign-free QMC simulation, are devoted to understanding the exotic phenomena arising from the interplay between strong interaction, Dirac fermions and multi-flavor physics~\cite{Assaad2013prl,wu2016prb,He2016PRB,li2017nc,Wang2023PRR}.
-However, despite its fundamental importance, the unbiased numerical study on $\rm SU(N)$-symmetric model with repulsive Hubbard interaction for odd $N$ is scarce, largely due to the presence of notorious sign problem in QMC simulation.
-Hence, we implement our approach to preempt sign problem and unravel the quantum phases and exotic QCP in \Eq{Ham3}, which is a minimal interacting model featuring $\rm SU(N)$ symmetry with odd $N$.
+Recently, interacting fermionic models with $\rm SU(N)$ symmetry have been realized in optical lattice~\cite{Takahashi2018prl,Takahashi2022np}.
+Extensive theoretical and numerical efforts, including QMC simulations, are devoted to understanding the exotic phenomena arising from the interplay between strong interaction, Dirac fermions and multi-flavor physics~\cite{Assaad2013prl,wu2016prb,He2016PRB,li2017nc,Wang2023PRR}.
+However, despite its fundamental importance, unbiased numerical studies on $\rm SU(N)$-symmetric model with repulsive interaction for odd $N$ are scarce, primarily due to the notorious sign problem.
+Hence, we implement our approach to preempt the sign problem and unravel the quantum phases and exotic QCP in \Eq{Ham3}, a paradigmatic interacting model for odd $N$ $\rm SU(N)$ symmetry.

 Before embarking on QMC simulation, we perform a mean-field calculation to detect the feature of the ground state schematically.
 The mean-field calculation shows that an antiferromagnetic (AFM) order is favored by the strong Hubbard interaction~\cite{SM}.
 The order parameter is characterized in terms of the generators of $\rm SU(3)$ symmetry group, which is expressed by the eight Gell-Mann matrices in flavor space for convenience~\cite{Gell-Mann1962prl} (The details of the $\rm SU(3)$ algebra are introduced in SM~\cite{SM}).
 In stark contrast to the case of $\rm SU(2)$, only one Gell-Mann matrix is full-rank without zero eigenvalue, dubbed as $\lambda_8 = \rm{diag}(\frac{1}{\sqrt{3}},\frac{1}{\sqrt{3}},-\frac{2}{\sqrt{3}})$.
 Consequently, for the AFM order in $\rm SU(3)$ fermions, only the order parameter associated with $\lambda_8$ is the mass term fully opening spectral gap in Dirac fermions, which is expressed as $m_{\lambda_8\text{-AFM}} = \frac{1}{L^2}\sum_{i,\alpha,\beta} c^\dagger_{i\alpha} \lambda_8^{\alpha\beta} c_{i\beta} (-1)^{i_x+i_y}$.
 The mean-field calculation also confirms that such AFM order is energetically favorable in model \Eq{Ham3}~\cite{SM}.